timothyshull/programming_notes/python/fluent_python.md

       inside try/except blocks
 - downsides
     - must use coroutines and get used to yield from
-    - can’t simply call the coroutines
+    - can't simply call the coroutines
         - must explicitly schedule the execution of the coroutine with the event loop or activate it using yield from in another coroutine that is scheduled for execution